 - Sessions built around a problem, tension, or challenge in our work, with time for reflection and solutions-oriented discussion.

-Facilitated Discussion: One to two facilitators drive a conversation on a topic with a group of conference participants.
-Conversations can broach themes of common interest, common challenges, or points of tension within the humanities community.
-Topics for facilitated discussions should appeal to a wide range of conference participants so as to bring diverse voices to the conversation.
+FACILITATED DISCUSSION: One or two facilitators drive a conversation on a topic with a group of conference attendees.
+Conversations can broach themes of common interest, common challenges or points of tension within the humanities community.
+Topics for facilitated discussion should appeal to a wide range of conference participants in order to bring diverse voices into the conversation.

-Interview: These sessions feature free-form dialogues between a humanities professional and an interviewer.
+INTERVIEW: These sessions feature free-form dialogue between a humanities professional and an interviewer.

-A hands-on program that can extend longer than a traditional session to teach a particular skill set associated with program development, communications, cross-sector collaboration, assessment, digital engagement, grant-writing, cultivating new audiences, or any aspect of humanities programming.
-Lengthy workshops will run 1.5-6 hours and participants will leave with take-home resources.
+WORKSHOP: A hands-on session that teaches a particular skill set associated with program development, communications, collaboration, assessment, development/fundraising, cultivating new audiences or any other aspect of humanities programming.

 To submit a proposal:

-Please submit a session, workshop, or working group proposal via the online form here.
-Please submit an individual proposal to be placed in a lightning talk via the online form here.
-The deadline for proposal submission is Friday, February 22nd, 2019.
+Please submit session proposals via the online form here.
+Please submit proposals for individual flash presentations via the online form here.
+The deadline for proposal submission is Friday, February 21st, 2020.
 For questions regarding the online submission form, please contact firstname.lastname@example.org.